jtdLab/matchito/README.md

 # Matchito

-Ready to use matcher for every dart object.
+Ready to use matchers for every dart object.

 # How to use